-- (1) Short-term rentals are organized into the following categories: - Category 1: Full-Time Use: A dwelling unit that is not owner-occupied and is primarily used or made available for short-term rentals. - ii.
-Category 2: Part-Time Use: A dwelling unit that is owner-occupied for more than 180 days per calendar year and that is rented as an entire unit during the time when the owner is not in residence. - iii.
-Category 3: Accessory Dwelling Unit Use: A dwelling unit with an ADU where either the primary home or the ADU are owner-occupied and the other unit is made available for short- term rentals on a periodic basis. - iv.
-Category 4: Accessory Space Use: A bedroom or other habitable space offered for short-term rental within an owner-occupied dwelling unit. - v.
-Category 5: Residential Unit in Mixed-Use or Commercial District: A residential structure or space located in a mixed-use or commercial district where lodging is a permitted use. - (2) Short-term rentals are permitted in these categories as follows: - i.
-Categories 1, 2, and 5: A maximum of number of short-term rental permits equal to 7 percent of the Town's eligible residential structures and spaces may be issued in Dolores for any one-year period.
+- (1) Short-term rentals are organized into the following categories: - (i) Category 1: Full-Time Use: A dwelling unit that is not owner-occupied and is primarily used or made available for short-term rentals. - (ii) Category 2: Part-Time Use: A dwelling unit that is owner-occupied for more than 180 days per calendar year and that is rented as an entire unit during the time when the owner is not in residence. - (iii) Category 3: Accessory Dwelling Unit Use: A dwelling unit with an ADU where either the primary home or the ADU are owner-occupied and the other unit is made available for short- term rentals on a periodic basis. - (iv) Category 4: Accessory Space Use: A bedroom or other habitable space offered for short-term rental within an owner-occupied dwelling unit. - (v) Category 5: Residential Unit in Mixed-Use or Commercial District: A residential structure or space located in a mixed-use or commercial district where lodging is a permitted use. - (2) Short-term rentals are permitted in these categories as follows: - (i) Categories 1, 2, and 5: A maximum of number of short-term rental permits equal to 7% of the Town's eligible residential structures and spaces may be issued in Dolores for any one-year period.
 The number of eligible residential structures and spaces for any given year shall be determined by the Building Official within 30 days after adoption of this ordinance and by January 15 of each year thereafter.
-In any year where the maximum number of permits has been issued, whether new or renewal, no additional permits will be issued. - ii.
-Categories 3 and 4: Short-term rental permits are required for ADUs and accessory spaces.
+In any year where the maximum number of permits has been issued, whether new or renewal, no additional permits will be issued. - (ii) Categories 3 and 4: Short-term rental permits are required for ADUs and accessory spaces.
 There is no maximum limit on the number of permits the Town may issue in these categories. - (3) No more than one permit shall be issued per structure. - (4) A short-term rental permit may not be issued for a permanently affordable dwelling unit. - (5) Short-Term Rentals in existence at the time of adoption of this Short-Term Rental Regulation shall are subject to all of the requirements of this Regulation, the Dolores Land Use Code, and the applicable provisions of Title 15 of the Dolores Municipal Code.
-The owners of existing Short-Term Rentals shall apply for and obtain a Short-Term Rental Permit not later than 60 days after the effective date of the ordinance adopting this Short-Term Rental Regulation or shall be deemed to be in violation hereof. - e.
-Generally Applicable Requirements. - (1) Use. - i.
-Short-term rentals shall be used for lodging purposes only. - ii.
-A short-term rental may not include simultaneous rental to more than one party under separate contracts. - iii.
-Use of the short-term rental unit as a party house for any commercial or large social events or gatherings, such as weddings, is prohibited.
-These uses may be permitted through the Town's temporary use permit or special event process.
+The owners of existing Short-Term Rentals shall apply for and obtain a Short-Term Rental Permit not later than 60 days after the effective date of the ordinance adopting this Short-Term Rental Regulation or shall be deemed to be in violation hereof.